 In just a couple of decades, immuno-oncology has taken center stage in the biotechnology industry.
-At our most recent online meetup, we discussed the evolution of the field with experts who have been in it from the very beginning.
+We discuss the evolution of the field with experts who have been in it from the very beginning.

 Back in the year 2000, Harpreet Singh was completing a PhD in immunology.
 Together with two colleagues, he co-founded Immatics, a company in Germany that develops cancer immunotherapies.